The Sensitivity of Eclipse Mapping to Planetary Rotation: Introduction

 With these uncertainties outlined, there remains a question of how effective mapping techniques will be in the regime where rotation vectors cannot be assumed and so our ability is inherently limited in translating observed brightness variations to a well-defined set of coordinates on a planet's surface.
 This paper aims to address these questions, starting in \S \ref{sec:methods} where we describe the method of constructing a basis of ``eigenmaps'' which produces a orthogonal (or nearly orthogonal) basis of light curves around eclipse.
-In \S \ref{sec:eigenbases} we then explore how the structure of the basis changes as the rotation rate increases from the nominal expectation of spin-orbit synchronization, and additionally as obliquity increases. \S \ref{sec:retrieval} details a mock ``retrieval'' of a simple hotspot map across a variety of scenarios where in each we assume the planet is tidally locked in the retrieval, but where the model planets actually rotate at various rotation states (rates and obliquities).
+In \S \ref{sec:eigenbases} we then explore how the structure of the basis changes as the rotation rate increases from the nominal expectation of spin-orbit synchronization, and additionally as obliquity increases. \S \ref{sec:retrieval} details a mock ``retrieval'' of a simple hotspot map across a variety of scenarios where in each we assume some fixed rotation for our model, and show the efficacy of fitting eclipse curves from planets rotating across various rotation rates and obliquities.
 We summarize our findings and discuss the potential of this mapping framework for the next generation of eclipse observations in \S \ref{sec:conclusions}.